Sweet Insanity

-Sweet Insanity is an unofficial album by American musician Brian Wilson that was produced in 1990 as the follow-up to his first solo album, Brian Wilson (1988).
+Sweet Insanity is an unofficial album by the American musician Brian Wilson that was produced in 1990 as the follow-up to his first solo album, Brian Wilson (1988).
 It was largely written and produced by Wilson alongside his former psychologist, Eugene Landy.

 The album was rejected by Sire Records due to Landy's lyrics and the inclusion of "Smart Girls", a rap song.
 Select tracks were later rerecorded for Wilson's 2004 album Gettin' In over My Head.

 Background

 In 1987, Wilson agreed to a two-album solo contract offered by Sire Records president Seymour Stein.
 The first album, Brian Wilson, was released in July 1988 to critical acclaim but underwhelming sales, and it was largely overshadowed by the controversies surrounding Wilson's former psychologist, Eugene Landy, who had become his business and creative partner.
 In August, Rolling Stone reported that Wilson was readying a second album, and that "half" of it had already been written.
 In May 1989, Wilson recorded "Daddy's Little Girl" for the film She's Out of Control, and in June, was among the featured guests on the charity single "The Spirit of the Forest".
 That summer, he began producing what became Sweet Insanity.